Karibib Private School: History

-The first school in Karibib was opened in 1902 by a missionary.
-In 1907 Deutsche Schule Karibib (DSK, German School Karibib, also: Privatschule Karibib) was opened in town, first as a government school of Imperial Germany, and after World War I as private school.
+The first school in Karibib was established in 1902 by a missionary.
+In 1907 Deutsche Schule Karibib (DSK, German School Karibib, also: Privatschule Karibib) started to operate, first as a government school of Imperial Germany, and after World War I as a private school.
 When competition from other German schools eroded its pupil base, the school closed down in 1986.
 The campus is currently leased to the similarly named but unrelated Karibib Private School which sees itself as continuing the legacy of DSK.

 Performance

 Karibib Private School was in the top 20 of the best performing High Schools in Namibia in 2013, up from rank 91 in the 2012 school year.